Kleissl/HollowRC/README.md

 * All dimension are in millimeters
 * The section must be defined in the clock-wise direction
 * Angles are taken positive in the counter-clockwise direction starting from the x-axis
+* Reinforcement ratios are defined as the stee-to-concrete ratio (e.g. 0.01 = 1%)

 Flows & Stresses:
 * Normal flow and normal stress are positive for tension